Omega Ratio Definition

 - Value at Risk (VAR), Scenario Analysis, stress-based testing is also needed if the Asset under management(AUM) is high.

-Omega ratio is useful in choosing the portfolio as per the desired profile of the investor.
-Some investors (Risk-averse people) want that they should at least earn the minimum rate of return that is saving rate provided by the bank or even more risk-averse people want that at least their capital should not be at risk.
-One can check their risk tolerance level and risk appetite ability to choose low or high omega ratio to align they require a risk-return profile with the particular class.
+The omega ratio is useful in choosing the portfolio as per the desired profile of the investor.
+Some investors (Risk-averse people) want that they should at least earn the minimum rate of return that is saving rate provided by the bank, or even more risk-averse people want that at least their capital should not be at risk.
+One can check their risk tolerance level and risk appetite ability to choose low or high omega ratio to align; they require a risk-return profile with the particular class.